hackathons-only-projects/DocWing/README.md

 # doc wing

 ## introduction

-- a presentation with more information aand a video explaining the project in depth along with all details  can be found here, please visit https://www.canva.com/design/DAF_GmpX_5g/-hHXRvRyF3zEvMimK5r_hA/view?utm_content=DAF_GmpX_5g&utm_campaign=designshare&utm_medium=link&utm_source=editor
+- a presentation with more information aand a video explaining the project in depth along with all details  can be found here, please visit https://www.canva.com/design/DAF_GmpX_5g/-hHXRvRyF3zEvMimK5r_hA/view?utm_content=DAF_GmpX_5g&utm_campaign=designshare&utm_medium=link&utm_source=editor try it out on telegram:@doc_wing_bot
+(its running locally so if it doesnt respond means pc off or in few minutes )

 ## use cases
 - can be used by patient to speed up their proccesses
-- can benifit healthcare providers
+- can binifit healthcare providers

 ## healthily
 the healthily api can be quickly integrated to use this system,